Hammarn/1MB335/Lab3.md

 Comment about NCBI: as you might start to notice, you can access a given page of NCBI (e.g. the page of the mitochondrial genome) in several different ways, using different identifiers etc.

 **Question 13.** Estimate the length of the *cox 1* coding sequence with the command `wc -m`.
-Does it match with the information in the fasta header? <!--I did it - for C remanei it is not exactly the same...
-Weird.
-15 bp difference.-->
+Does it match with the information in the fasta header?
+If it does not, you can try to transform your record into a sequential fasta file; is the output of `wc -m` different?
+What do you think has happened?

 Now you are ready to orient the mitochondrial genome of your "study species" with the *cox1* gene you just obtained.
 Once again, go to NCBI webpage, choose BLAST and then 'tblastx' (the tblastx option might not show up in the blast starting page - in that case choose one of the other types of blast and then you will find a tblastx tab).
 Then choose "align two or more sequences".
 In the top dialog box, copy or upload the mitochondrial genome of your study species.
 In the bottom dialog box, copy or upload the *cox1* fasta file.
 Then choose the option "open results in new window" next to the BLAST button and blast.
 In the new window there are different tabs.
 Choose the tab "Dot Plot".
 You should see a line (possibly fragmented) with an increasing or a decreasing slope.